GigantiX/hefish_project/README.md

 # hefish_project

 A new Flutter project "HeFish" using MySQL as database and ExpressJS as a middle-ware.
+For NodeJS file you can access it with this link (https://github.com/GigantiX/Hefish-Backend)

 ## Getting Started